Huaqiu-Electronics/ecad-viewer/README.md

 Explanation:

 -   `cli_server_addr`: URL of the API endpoint for converting AD designs to KiCad
--   `ecad-source`: URL of the KiCad PCB or AD file
+-   `ecad-source`: Customer tag in which the either Kicad or AD design url is stored in the `src` attribute
--   `ecad-3d-source`: URL of the 3D model
+-   `ecad-3d-source`: Customer tag in which the 3D model url is stored in the `src` attribute
 -   `convert_pcb_to_glb_url`: URL of the API endpoint for converting KiCad PCB to 3D model

 Check out the [Standalone example](debug/index.html)